About Filoli

 We envision a time when all people honor nature, value unique experiences and appreciate beauty in everyday life.

-We acknowledge that Filoli is located on the unceded ancestral homeland of the Ramaytush Ohlone people who are the original inhabitants of the San Francisco Peninsula.
+Filoli sits on the unceded ancestral homeland of the Lamchin, an independent tribe of the Ramaytush Ohlone peoples, the original inhabitants and stewards of the San Francisco Peninsula.

 Mr. Bourn arrived at the unusual name "Filoli" by combining the first two letters from the key words of his personal credo: